Annie Guo VanDan: Journalism and health equity

-In 2006, VanDan co-founded Asian Avenue magazine with her mother, Christina Yutai Guo, as a printed monthly journal for the metro Denver area that appeals to the Asian-American and Pacific Islander (AAPI) community of Colorado.
-In its print form and associated website, Asian Avenue covers AAPI people, businesses and cultural activities (such as the Denver Cherry Blossom Festival), along with issues of concern within the AAPI community such as LGBT rights, health disparities, changing patterns of immigration, vaccine hesitancy, and, in 2021, anti-Asian racism and xenophobia and the COVID-19 Hate Crimes Act.
+In 2006, VanDan co-founded Asian Avenue Magazine with her mother, Christina Yutai Guo, the first and only print journal at the time that featured the stories of Asian American, Native Hawaiian, and Pacific Islanders (AANHPIs) in Colorado.
+In its print form and associated website, Asian Avenue covers AANHPI people, businesses and cultural activities (such as the Denver Cherry Blossom Festival), along with issues of concern within the AAPI community such as LGBT rights, health disparities, changing patterns of immigration, vaccine hesitancy, and, in 2021, anti-Asian racism and xenophobia and the COVID-19 Hate Crimes Act.
 The magazine's website also has sections devoted to food trends, new books by or about AAPI people, and films.

 Under the leadership of VanDan and her mother, Asian Avenue has since 2009 presented an annual award called the Asian American Hero of Colorado, which recognizes AAPI leaders for work in the community.
 In October 2016 Asian Avenue received the Denver Mayor's Diversity & Inclusion Awards for the "innovation" category.
 They have sponsored an annual lunar new year banquet in Denver which in January 2020 welcomed more than three hundred guests.
 They have also sponsored a program to promote leadership roles among AAPI women and female students.
 In June 2020 the magazine published articles about the Black Lives Matter movement and expressed "unequivocal support" for it while also discussing related issues in anti-Asian violence and racism in Colorado.
 In January 2021, Asian Avenue received a Martin Luther King Jr. Business Award in recognition of these efforts.

 In addition to her journalism, VanDan has worked for the Colorado Department of Public Health and Environment in the Office of Health Equity and Maternal and Child Health.
 She also managed communications for a nonprofit medical and mental health clinic in Denver that offers services to refugees and immigrants.
 In 2021 she became a Project Manager for Colorado Equity Compass, an initiative funded by The Colorado Trust, dedicated to improving health equity through "data storytelling": presenting information in accessible visual and narrative forms for policy-makers and members of the public.
 Among the areas she covers for Colorado Equity Compass is southeast Colorado Springs, which has one of the most racially and culturally diverse populations in the state, with 42% of its children living below the federal poverty line and rates of obesity, diabetes, smoking, and self-reported mental health issues that exceed the state average.

 VanDan is an expert on using health data to cover health- and health-policy-related news, and on mapping and presenting data by zip codes in ways that can "amplify the voices of the community to go along with the data."
 She presented her findings at the Culture of Data Conference organized by the Colorado Public Health Association in January 2021.
+She also serves on the Advisory Board for the Colorado Lotus Project, a groundbreaking data research initiative focused on understanding the experiences and needs of Colorado’s AANHPI communities.